manuIO/mainflux-doc/docs/getting-started.md

 Content-Length: 0
 ```

-### Connecting Devices and Channels (Plug)
+### Grouping Clients by Connecting Them on Channels
-In Mainflux IoT system, `Channel` should be observed as a MQTT topic or as a data bus - messages flow bidirectionally through the channel.
-Many devices and applications can be connected (plugged) to the channel (if they can provide adequate credentials),
-and than all connected entities will recieve the message.
-In this way a channel also becomes some sort of device grouping,
-but only for communication purposes.

-!!! note
-     Note that `Channel` is a data bus with broadcast-only addressing - everybody gets the message.
-     It is currently not possible to send message just to some devices on the channle, while hiding it from others.
-     If you have this use-case, then just create new channels which will be private for
-     only these devices (i.e. plug only these devices into these channels)

-Since we observe channel as a data bus, we say that device is "plugged into" the channel
-in order to obtain conection (i.e. to be capable to publish and get messages from the channel).
-This is obtained using the `POST /channels/<channel_id>/plug` and/or `POST /devices/<device_id>/plug` endpoint.

-Syntax is following:
+Channel can be observed as a communication group of clients, i.e. and entity that is used to isolate several clients (apps and devices) in the same (communication) group.
+Only clients that are connected to the channel can send and receive messages from this channel.
+Oter clients are not permited to communicate over this channel.

+Only user, who is the owner of the channel and of the clients, can connect the clients to a channel (which is equivalent to putting the clients in the same administrative group, with the persmissions to exchange messages within the group).

+Connecting clients to the channel is done by adding them in the `connected` JSON payload field during the channel creation, or by updating the existing channel, like this:
 ```bash
 curl -s -S -i --noproxy localhost -X PUT -H "Content-Type: application/senml+json" -H "Authorization: <user_token>" localhost:8180/channels/7209d9b8-90af-11e7-9cf0-080027b77be6 -d '{"name":"mychan", "connected": ["8293b8fa-9039-11e7-b6e2-080027b77be6", "75a31f6f-90ad-11e7-9cef-080027b77be6"]}'
 ```

-Then you can observe that devices you plugged are recorded in the Channel's `Clients` list:
+Then you can observe that clients you connected are recorded in the channel's `connected` list:
 ```
 curl -s -S -i --noproxy localhost -X GET -H "Content-Type: application/senml+json" -H "Authorization: <user_token>" localhost:8180/channels/7209d9b8-90af-11e7-9cf0-080027b77be6